Do You Sleep?

-"Do You Sleep?" is a song by Lisa Loeb and Nine Stories.
+"Do You Sleep?" is a song by American band Lisa Loeb and Nine Stories.
 It was released on September 4, 1995, as the third single from their debut album, Tails.
-It reached number 18 on the US Billboard Hot 100 and number eight on Canada's RPM Top Singles chart, becoming their last top-20 hit in both countries, although Loeb would earn another top-20 single as a solo artist with "I Do" two years later.
+It reached number 18 on the US Billboard Hot 100 and number eight on Canada's RPM 100 Hit Tracks chart, becoming the band's last top-20 hit in both countries, although Loeb would earn another top-20 single as a solo artist with "I Do" two years later.
 Outside North America, "Do You Sleep?" reached the top 50 in Australia, Iceland, and the United Kingdom.
+The music video accompaying this song was directed by Sophie Muller.